Steps to Earning Substance Abuse Counselor Certification in Minnesota

 LADC applicants can take a non-comprehensive test and also complete 2,000 hours of supervised professional practice.
 Supervised professional practice hours follow similar rules to work experience hours.
 The main difference is that you can’t start them until after you earn your degree.

-Unfortunately, the BBHT doesn’t list any non-comprehensive exam options on their website.
-But if this seems like a more accessible option for you, you can contact the BBHT, talk to supervisors or instructors, or get input from other professionals.
+The BBHT doesn’t list any non-comprehensive exam options on its website.
+If this seems like a more accessible option for you, contact the BBHT directly for current guidance on available non-comprehensive exam options.
+You can also talk to supervisors or instructors, or get input from other professionals in the field.

 Step 4: Submit Your LADC Application and Supporting Documents to the BBHT